-In October 2007 we announced that we are currently conducting a Phase II clinical trial using phenoxodiol as first line treatment in men with early stage disease (35 patients with androgen dependent disease but rising prostate specific antigen, or PSA) compared to patients with late stage hormone refractory disease (25 patients with chemotherapy naïve androgen independent disease).
-The study is being conducted at Yale Cancer Center and the West Haven Veterans Administration Hospital Connecticut in the U.S. Both of these patient groups represent areas of unmet medical need in this common cancer.
+MEI is conducting a Phase II prostate cancer clinical trial using phenoxodiol as first line treatment in men with early stage disease (35 patients with androgen dependent disease but rising PSA) compared to patients with late stage hormone refractory disease (25 patients with chemotherapy naïve androgen independent disease).
+The study is being conducted at Yale Cancer Center and the West Haven Veterans Administration Hospital Connecticut in the US.
+Both of these patient groups represent areas of unmet medical need in this common cancer.
+The trial is continuing to recruit patients.